 Neutron imaging has wide industrial and scientific significance and can provide detailed information on the inner structure and composition of objects through thick or high-Z material.
 Neutron imaging relies on the attenuation difference of sample structures, through both scattering and absorption, of a directional neutron beam.
 It is a complementary technique to X-Ray Radiography.
 The technique is also non-destructive in nature, and has been effectively applied to the study of Engineered materials and systems (fuel cells & batteries, concrete, aircraft/engine parts), artefacts of archaeological significance or in the field of geology.

 In the past few decades, ultra-cold matter has become a highly dynamic and fascinating field of study.
-Research around the world is establishing a high level of understanding of the underlying physics for applications, such as inertial guidance systems, atomic clocks, quantum computing and cryptography.
+Cutting edge global research is establishing a deep understanding of the underlying physics, feeding into application in areas such as inertial guidance systems, atomic clocks, quantum computing and cryptography.

 The high and broad QE profile of Andor sCMOS cameras provides excellent coverage of the visible / NIR wavelength range, often needed to image ultracold fermions at wavelengths of 670 nm and above, in both fluorescence and absorption type set-ups.
 The Marana 4.2B-11 with UV optimization also provides enhanced sensitivity for cold ion studies of magnesium (280 nm) and calcium (397 nm).
 The Marana 4.2B-6 offers up to 74 fps with full 16-bit (faster with ROIs), excellent for imaging fast dynamics of Quantum Gases.